 Garages are often one of the most underutilised rooms in the home.
-Not always, but they tend to become the dumping ground for “stuff” – sports equipment, awkward stuff like suitcases and chilli bins, boxes of stuff belonging to the kids.
-A well organised and clean warm garage can help turn a buyer from a ‘maybe’ to a ‘yes’.
+Not always, but they tend to become the dumping ground for “stuff” – sports equipment, awkward stuff like suitcases and chilli bins, and boxes of stuff belonging to the kids.
+A well-organised and clean warm garage can help turn a buyer from a ‘maybe’ to a ‘yes’.
 The variety of uses for a garage now has hugely increased.
 Is your buyer looking for a space for a gym?
-Is your buyer looking for room for wood-working equipment or a table tennis table.
+Is your buyer looking for a room for woodworking equipment or a table tennis table?
 Let’s give them some options.

 You can’t possibly have a garage that suits every purpose but what you can do is offer your buyer a set of possibilities.
 They may not always know what they are looking for but they certainly know what they are not looking for.

 They are not looking for a dirty, cold shed with dangling spider webs.
 They are not looking for a bare forlorn space with no storage.
 Spending some time and a little money to spruce up your garage is as important as presenting the best of the rest of the house and can add real value to your home.